De'Aundre Bonds

-De'Aundre Bonds is an American actor.
+De'aundre Bonds (born March 19, 1976) is an American actor known for his roles in 1990s cult classics like Tales from the Hood (1995) and The Wood (1999), as well as his role as Skully on FX's Snowfall.

 Career

 Bonds has mostly appeared as a guest actor on television shows; however, he was also featured in the Spike Lee film Get on the Bus, in Tales from the Hood and in the Rick Famuyiwa film The Wood.
 Between 2019–2023 he had a recurring role on the television series Snowfall as Scully.
 He has a production company called Take Off Productions with fellow actor Francis Capra.

 Personal life

 Bonds was born in Los Angeles, California.
-In 2001, he was convicted of manslaughter in the death of his aunt's boyfriend, and in 2011, he finished serving a 10-year sentence at California Rehabilitation Center Norco, California.
+In 1998 he was convicted of manslaughter in the death of his aunt's boyfriend.
+In 2011, he finished serving a 10-year sentence at California Rehabilitation Center Norco, California.